Before the Colt .45s

 In 1963, Buff Stadium was sold to Sammy Finger for $1 million.
 Damaged by Hurricane Carla in 1961, it was sold at auction for $19,750, and was promptly demolished.

-The interurban line has long since been replaced by the Gulf Freeway, and the massive Finger Furniture Center was built on the site.
+The Interurban line has long since been replaced by the Gulf Freeway, and the massive Finger Furniture Center was built on the site.
 The store now contains a museum dedicated to Houston sports history in its basement, and the position of Buff Stadium's home plate is marked on the floor of the museum.

 The Texas League thrives to this day as a Class AA circuit.
 As of this writing, Houston's representative in the league is the Corpus Christi Hooks.